 To provide robust, reproducible results, the PCR protocols should be carefully designed, optimised and fully validated.
 Chapter 2.2.3 Development and optimisation of nucleic acid detection methods provides comprehensive information and guidance on such assays.

 To expand its utility in veterinary diagnostics and pathogen identification, PCR has been extensively modified extensively over the years.
-Traditional PCR requiring detection at the end-point of the reaction typically by agar gel electrophoresis, has been largely superseded by detection while the reaction is occurring i.e. real-time PCR.
+Traditional PCR requiring detection at the end-point of the reaction, typically by agar gel electrophoresis, has been largely superseded by detection while the reaction is occurring i.e. real-time PCR.
 The most common variations; the main advantages and the limitations of PCR technologies are summarised in Table 1.

 Table 1.
 Summary of commonly used variations in PCR techniques, their advantages and disadvantages